-Neurological physiotherapy relates to the assessment and treatment of people who have a neurological condition resulting from damage to their brain, spinal cord or nerves.
+Neurological rehabilitation physiotherapy relates to the assessment and treatment of people who have a neurological condition resulting from damage to their brain, spinal cord or nerves.
 This could be conditions as;

 Multiple complex syndromes like: Guillian barre, post-polio syndrome